 - 83. The PPP/PFI funding models are used as long-term contracts between the public sector client and a private sector special purpose vehicle to deliver infrastructure and services in exchange for an annual performance related payment.
 The Council looks at these models of funding for its major schemes and takes a decision on the merits of each individual case.
 It has successfully used PPP funding to develop the Oxford Castle site working with the private sector and SEEDA.
-It has also upgraded homes for the elderly in partnership with the Order of St John. - 84.
+It has also upgraded homes for older people in partnership with the Order of St John. - 84.
 The Council's policy regarding the PFI funding model has always been to carry out a full and robust assessment of its long-term implications to determine value for money for the Council.
 This is due to the fact that while this model works well in many circumstances, it has not been found appropriate in financial terms.
 In line with this policy, the Council has fully investigated PFI options but has not so far decided it has been appropriate for any scheme.
 However, the Council is still working on employing similar models when they are suitable for its objectives.
 The Council recently procured a residual waste treatment contract that utilises similar principles to a PFI and is based on the Government's standard contract.
 Similarly, it is planning to work with a private sector partner, selected via a competitive dialogue process, to deliver the infrastructure needed to allow the 28.9% of premises in rural areas to have access to superfast broadband. - 85.
 Following the Spending Review, the Council expects to see more competitive versions of this model, such as competitive or incremental partnerships as the costs of such funding streams are transferred to individual departments at the central government level.
-It also expects to see a simpler procurement framework that is applicable to shorter-term contracts.
+It also expects to see a simpler procurement framework that is applicable to shorter-term contracts11.
 Decisions in relation to this funding stream will be made based on its applicability to the specific circumstances or infrastructure requirements following new Treasury guidance.
-The Council's priority in this area will be to build the right delivery model in order to derive real benefits from capital finance in a partnership environment. - 86.
-Similarly, Local Asset Based Vehicles aim to encourage private sector investment by making regeneration projects appealing on a long-term basis.
-Current economic conditions and their impact on public finances and land values mean that it is likely that very limited levels of funding from the public and private sector will be available.
-The use of this funding mechanism will increase in the coming years given the expected increase in asset rationalization by local authorities.
-The Council continues to work with its partners, in particular District and Town Councils, on key regeneration programmes and evaluate opportunities as they arise in this area.
+The Council's priority in this area will be to build the right delivery model in order to derive real benefits from capital finance in a partnership environment.

-&lt;sup>11 It is likely that the minimum level of capital investment PFI will be raised from £20m to £50m in order to apply PFI only to the largest infrastructure.
+11 It is likely that the minimum level of capital investment PFI will be raised from £20m to £50m in order to apply PFI only to the largest infrastructure.